wblabio/wblabio.github.io/wgact/faq.md

 - You haven't set up the plugin correctly yet.
 You will need to enable dynamic remarketing within the plugin.
 Only then that tracking code will be injected.
 - You made the switch from the old to the new tracking code just recently.
 In that case, Google will need a few days before it picks up the new parameters and removes the warning.
-- Google Ads reporting a false warning.
+- Google Ads is reporting a false warning.
 The report shows, that a parameter is missing, but in fact it is being transmitted and received by Google Ads.
 Look at the following example:
  <details>
  <summary>image (Click to expand)</summary>